Vermont Emergency First Responder

 Each video below will have a short quiz to confirm that you watched the videos.

-The purpose of the program is a bridge to take the NREMT.
 This program will prepare an individual to be a driver for the ambulance and be a member of a crew.

 Over a course of three days, Friday – Sunday, you will be learning CPR, assessments, basic vital signs, oxygen administration, and oxygen, preparation, basic 101 splinting, wound care, medication administration, airway management, ambulance overview, and ambulance driving.